Discovering Interpretable Algorithms by Decompiling Transformers to RASP: Decompilation Method

 \section{Decompilation Method}

 Our pipeline applies to GPT-2 style models with absolute positional encodings.
-We focus on this architecture because the theory of length generalization is especially well developed for such models \citep{zhou2023algorithms, huang2025formal}.
+Although modern LLMs typically use different positional encoding strategies, we focus on this architecture because the theory of length generalization is especially well developed for it \cite{zhou2023algorithms, huang2025formal, izzo2025quantitative}; we further discuss this in FAQ~\ref{faq:ape}.

 Here, we describe our decompilation method.
 Our method consists of two steps: reparamaterization and simplification.
 The first part translates the transformer into a D-RASP program.
 The second one simplifies the program while empirically aiming to preserve faithfulness.